 If you had to choose 10 words that describe your personality, what would they be?

-But describing your own personality — your characteristic ways of thinking, behaving, and feeling — is often more difficult, because it requires you to take a big step back and to evaluate yourself objectively, in comparison to other people.
+Describing your own personality — your unique style of thinking, behaving, and feeling — is more difficult, because it requires you to take a step back and and see yourself objectively.

 The Big Five Personality dimensions

 Describing the differences between people in a consistent and precise way is very difficult.
 Modern personality assessments are designed to solve exactly this problem.

 Among scientific researchers, who solve these sorts of problems for a living, the most widely-accepted system for describing personality differences is easily the Big Five.

 The Big Five isn’t the only way psychologists think about personality, but it’s the one that has the most scientific research behind it (thousands of studies involving millions of participants).
 Research studies have connected the Big Five to just about everything: our relationships, career preferences, moods and temperment, music preferences, physiology, and, of course, the words we use to describe ourselves and other people.